po1sigala/live/01-Class-Content/10-OOP/01-Activities/14-Stu_Pass-Tests/README.md

-# Pass Tests
+# 🏗️ Implement Code to Make Tests Pass

-In this activity you will be writing code to implement functionality for the Algo constructor you wrote tests for in the previous activity.
+Work with a partner to implement the following user story:

+* As a developer, I want to write code that will allow my tests to pass

-## Instructions
+## Acceptance Criteria

-* Open the `Unsolved/algo.js` file in your editor.

-* Starting with the `reverse`, method, write code to make the tests in `tests/algo.test.js` pass.
+* It's done when I have written code for function in `algo.js`.

-* After completing each method, run `npm run test` in your terminal to verify you correctly implemented the method before moving on to the next one.
+* It's done when I have ran `npm run test` in the terminal to verify that I correctly implemented each method before moving on.

+* It's done when the tests in `tests/algo.test.js` pass.

+---

+## 💡 Hints

+How can we use the tests themselves in `tests/algo.test.js` to give us clues on how to write our function?

+## 🏆 Bonus

+If you have completed this activity, work through the following challenge with your partner to further your knowledge:

+* What part of our code in the `/Unsolved` folder is telling node what to do when we run `npm run test`

+Use [Google](https://www.google.com) or another search engine to research this.

+---
+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.